 Inauguration date: 1952

-Interesting fact: The only airport in Marrakech and although it is very small and simple (eg no boarding jetways), it is one of the most beautiful in the world due to its façade created during a recent expansion.
+Interesting fact: The only airport in Marrakech is the Menara International Airport.
+Although it is very small and simple (eg no boarding jetways), it is one of the most beautiful airports in the world due to its façade created during a recent expansion.

 Denver International Airport, Colorado, USA